Do you rent houses or apartments? As a landlord in the Netherlands you have to observe several rules and obligations

 You may also consult the government website on rental regulations (in Dutch).

 Temporary tenancy agreements

-Landlords may offer temporary tenancy agreements (in Dutch) for 2 years (private sector independent dwellings) and for 5 years (non-independent dwellings).
+Landlords may offer temporary tenancy agreements (in Dutch) for 2 years (private sector independent properties) and for 5 years (non-independent properties).
 Independent means having a private entrance and kitchen and bathroom facilities.
 In some cases landlords may end a tenancy agreement if the accommodation needs to be vacated urgently, for example for personal use.
-Temporarily renting out a dwelling that is for sale is possible.
+Temporarily renting out a property that is for sale is possible.

 Fixed energy performance compensation

 Landlords who invest in energy efficiency (zero energy houses) may pass on the investment costs to their tenants.
 This fixed 'energy performance compensation' replaces the regular (and in most cases higher) energy bill their tenants have to pay.

-If you have a dispute with tenants or their representatives that cannot be solved amicably, you may be able to take it to the Rent Tribunal (Huurcommissie, in Dutch).
+If you have a dispute with tenants or their representatives that cannot be solved amicably, you can take it to the Rent Tribunal (Huurcommissie, in Dutch).